 - Introduction.
 Matthew Johnson is President and CEO of M3Aerial Productions, a drone services company based in Winnipeg, Canada since 2015.
-Mathew originally intended to run a videography business, but eventually transitioned into serving the agriculture industry.
+Matthew originally intended to run a videography business, but eventually transitioned into serving the agriculture industry.

 - Services.
-Mathew talks about the services delivered by M3 Aerial Productions.
+Matthew talks about the services delivered by M3 Aerial Productions.
 The company specializes in agricultural NDVI and Digital Elevation Mapping and drone crop scouting services.
 In late 2016, M3 Aerial Productions added a training program to its offering of services.

 - Early Challenges.
-Mathew started the business on a part-time basis.
+Matthew started the business on a part-time basis.
 He was a school teacher and military reservists.
 The biggest challenge was trying to balance his existing work and family commitments while building a business.
 He had a well thought out business plan, but much of it changed in response to competition and as his knowledge of the industry increased.
 He always maintained a positive outlook and felt that his business would be successful.
 By the end of 2016, M3 Aerial Productions had flown 40,000 acres of agricultural missions.
 As an early adopter of the technology, M3 Aerial was featured in several local news articles, which helped advance the company’s momentum.

 - Training Program.
 At the end of 2016, M3 Aerial Productions launched a training program.
-Mathew saw an opportunity to create a more value-added training program after taking his initial 4-hour session.
+Matthew saw an opportunity to create a more value-added training program after taking his initial 4-hour session.
 The first course was attended by 22 people, and since then, scheduled courses have included 8 or more people.
 From February 2017 to December 2017, 148 people were trained.
-Mathew has a goal of training 1,000 people worldwide in 2018.
+Matthew has a goal of training 1,000 people worldwide in 2018.
 The company got a bit boost when Brandon University, located in Winnipeg adopted the training program into its geography program.
 Thirty-six students came through the first program.
 M3 Aerial Productions is in discussions with five other universities and colleges across Canada to offer the same curriculum.